 Through 2023, we will increase our focus where the need is greatest – the basic human needs of our most vulnerable – a priority that closely aligns with our mission of empathy and inclusivity.
 To build a more resilient community, we are also developing strategies to support working families who are quickly losing ground in terms of security and opportunity.
 We also believe we can make the most headway when we support the nonprofits that serve these groups and so many others.

-Last year, with the goal of creating a community foundation for the times, we led an exhaustive exploration into the needs of our many constituencies.
+In 2018, with the goal of creating a community foundation for the times, we led an exhaustive exploration into the needs of our many constituencies.